-The global pandemic that the COVID-19 virus has caused requires dramatic shifts in public behavior as well as brings to light the lack of preparedness our governments worldwide have in combating a public health crisis.
-This, coupled with the many obstacles already in place regarding sanitation, especially in developing countries and rural communities, makes navigating this crisis all the more difficult.
+The global pandemic that the COVID-19 virus has caused requires dramatic shifts in public behavior and brings to light the lack of preparedness our governments worldwide have in combating a public health crisis.
+This, coupled with the many obstacles already in place regarding sanitation and access to water, especially in developing countries and rural communities, makes navigating this crisis all the more difficult.

 This lack of governmental response could be detrimental to the health and well-being of all Nicaraguans.
-The coronavirus poses a serious threat and without proper preventative responses, the reality of the paralyzation of vulnerable healthcare systems which would have a drastic impact on population health, and could also push people further into poverty, and deprivation is very real.
+The coronavirus poses a serious threat and without proper preventative measures, the paralyzation of vulnerable healthcare systems would have a drastic impact on public health, and push people further into poverty and deprivation.
 In addition, it is important to recognize the variables regarding vulnerable supply chains such as poor health and nutrition, poor quality of healthcare, resource constraints, and varied vaccination rates.

 According to our staff in Leon, national protocols still have yet to be put in place, even as surrounding countries such as Guatemala, El Salvador, Honduras, Costa Rica, and Panama have ordered quarantines, border closings, and suspension of classes.
-However, ViviendasLeon wants to be a resource for the community as best they can.
+Given this, ViviendasLeon is working to be a resource for the community.

-Currently, our Agriculture Coordinator, Lesbia, has been doing daily telephone briefings with rural families sharing our recommendations and best practices as you all continue to navigate this COVID-19 crisis.
-In addition Agriculture Technician, Camillo, is providing socially-distant visits in order to check up on our rural community and support our farmers in their efforts to ensure the health of their farms.
-Lastly, VL will be starting a mask-making campaign in the U.S. to send to our team in Nicaragua as well as share an easy to make masks template so that all community members can be prepared.
+Currently, our Agriculture Coordinator, Lesbia, has been holding daily telephone briefings with rural families to share our recommendations and best practices.
+In addition Agriculture Technician, Camillo, is providing socially-distant visits to check up on our rural community and support our farmers in their efforts to ensure the health of their farms.
+Lastly, VL will be collaborating on a mask-making campaign for our team and communities in Nicaragua.

 Below are some specific recommendations specifically for the Sutiaba community that we created for all to use as a resource during this difficult time.
 Please continue to follow these precautions as well as the directives put in place by WHO to stay safe and help contain the spread of the coronavirus.